ngxs/store/docs/advanced/operators.md

 ## Typing Operators

-Always specifying types for the `patch` operator when doing nested updates is necessary.
-You can face cases when the `patch` operator cannot infer the nested structure type.
+Specifying types for the `patch` operator is always necessary when doing nested updates.
+You can face cases when the `patch` operator cannot infer the nested type structure.
 Let's look at the following state:

 ```ts
 export class UpdateLine1 {